Violeteyes24/Violeteyes24/README.md

 - 👋 Hi, I’m @Violeteyes24
-- 👀 I’m interested in ... passing 1st year college
+- 👀 I’m interested in technology as well as self development
-- 🌱 I’m currently learning ...c language
+- 🌱 I’m currently learning ...
+JAVA and PHP
-- 💞️ I’m looking to collaborate on ...anyone, pls help me
+- 💞️ I’m looking forward for future collaborations or a deep talk would do.
-- 📫 How to reach me ...miuxmaika@gmail.com
+- 📫 How to reach me ...gmzach024@gmail.com

 <!---
 Violeteyes24/Violeteyes24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.